 There is no clear evidence that immunisations (vaccines) themselves hurt mitochondria or Mitochondrial Disease patients.

 Doctors recommend that patients receive immunisations.
-If they are sensitive to declining during medical stress, spacing out immunisations and tight fever-control may help (but this type of approach is not based on medical science and what physicians call 'anecdotal experience').
+If they are sensitive to declining during medical stress, spacing out immunisations and tight fever-control may help.

 This topic is still actively being studied and at present there is no evidence to link Mitochondrial Disease with increased rate of infection or indeed immunodeficiency.